Doping (semiconductor): Post-growth doping

+Thermal diffusion doping, simply known as diffusion, is widely used in silicon photovoltaics and uses chemicals such as Boron tribromide or diborane as a source for doping with boron.
+With the diffusion process, the wafer is placed in a quartz tube furnace, using a quartz holder called a boat at a temperature of 1200°C in which a chemical compound containing the dopant, such as Boron tribromide for doping with boron to create p-type semiconductor regions, or Phosphoryl chloride to create n-type regions, is introduced into the furnace.
+This creates a layer of the dopant on the surface of the wafer and this step is called pre-deposition.
+Then a second step, called drive-in, is performed in which the wafer is heated at a higher temperature of 1300°C to introduce the dopant into the structure of the wafer.
+Diffusion can use solid, liquid or gaseous sources with dopant atoms, such as solid boron nitride for boron, arsenic trioxide for arsenic, liquid arsenic trichloride, gaaseous arsine or phosphine.
+If using a gaseous source, it is carried to the furnace using a carrier gas such as nitrogen, and then allowed to decompose on the hot surface of the wafer, depositing the desired dopant, such as arsenic for example.
+If a liquid source is used, its vapors are carried to the furnace using nitrogen.
+The furnace can be either horizontal or vertical.

 Spin-on glass

-Spin-on glass or spin-on dopant doping is a two-step process of applying a mixture of SiO2 and dopants (in a solvent) onto a wafer surface by spin-coating and then stripping it and baking it at a certain temperatue in the furnace at constant nitrogen+oxygen flow.
+Spin-on glass or spin-on dopant doping is a two-step process.
+First, a mixture of SiO2 and dopants (in a solvent) is applied to a wafer surface by spin-coating.
+Then it is stripping and baked at a certain temperature in a furnace with constant nitrogen+oxygen flow.

 Neutron transmutation doping

 Neutron transmutation doping (NTD) is an unusual doping method for special applications.
 Most commonly, it is used to dope silicon n-type in high-power electronics and semiconductor detectors.
 It is based on the conversion of the Si-30 isotope into phosphorus atom by neutron absorption as follows:

 In practice, the silicon is typically placed near a nuclear reactor to receive the neutrons.
 As neutrons continue to pass through the silicon, more and more phosphorus atoms are produced by transmutation, and therefore the doping becomes more and more strongly n-type.
 NTD is a far less common doping method than diffusion or ion implantation, but it has the advantage of creating an extremely uniform dopant distribution.